-- Features added on top of the native link syntax of supported markup formats, like validated Validated Internal Links or Global Link Definitions. - Link directives for individual links that provide non-standard shortcuts for convenience, like Linking by Section Headline or Linking to API Documentation. - Directives that produce larger navigation structures, like Breadcrumbs or Generating Navigation Trees. - If you want to create your own link shortcuts, you can create Custom Link Directives.
+- Features added on top of the native link syntax of supported markup formats, like Validated Internal Links or Global Link Definitions. - Link directives for individual links that provide non-standard shortcuts for convenience, like Linking by Section Headline or Linking to API Documentation. - Directives that produce larger navigation structures, like Breadcrumbs or Generating NavigationTrees. - Finally, if you want to create your own link shortcuts, you can create Custom Link Directives.